rumblefishdev/jsonrpc-proxy/README.md

 Edit the file and specify inside:

-* VPC you run in and subnet ids of private subnets.
+* VPC you run in and subnet ids of private subnets

-* List the security groups allowing access to all the parity nodes
+* List the security groups allowing access to all the Parity nodes

 * ECS Cluster and Application Load Balancer.
-The stack doesn't create own cluster nor load balancer, because typically you will not want to pay for dedicated resources just to run `nginx` inside.
+The stack creates neither own cluster nor load balancer, because typically you will not want to pay for dedicated resources just to run `nginx` inside.
-*Please note*: it's necessary that ECS cluster is added to security groups allowing it to access the parity nodes.
+*Please note*: it's necessary that ECS cluster is added to security groups allowing it to access Parity nodes

 * ERC Image ARN created in previous step